Gareth Armstrong: Books

 In 2004 Armstrong published his account of presenting his solo play in A Case for Shylock – Around the World with Shakespeare's Jew.
 His So You Want To Do A Solo Show is an instructional book for professional actors, published by Nick Hern Books.

 Academia

 Armstrong has lectured and taught on campuses across the US and taken workshops and masterclasses in India, Sri Lanka, New Zealand, Italy and all over the UK.
 He has been a guest director at the Royal Central School of Speech and Drama and at the Bristol Old Vic Theatre School.
-He is an Examiner in Speech and Drama for Trinity College London.
+He was an Examiner in Speech and Drama for Trinity College London and still works an assessor for their professional acting awards.